 Providenciales offers a wide range of bars and lounges.
 Most establishments are found in the Grace Bay Beach area and on the resort properties, or are with easy walking distance.

 The Turks and Caicos doesn’t have the nightlife and parties of many other Caribbean destinations, yet there’s always a lively local place to be found.

 As is the case with many food items, drink prices are higher here than at other regional destinations such as the Dominican Republic.
 Expect to pay around $8 for a pint or bottle of beer.
 Cocktails and mixed drinks will usually be $10-15.
 Local Turk’s Head beer is typically the least expensive option.

-The local drinking age in the Turks and Caicos is 18.
+The drinking age in the Turks and Caicos is 18.
 Shops and liquor stores may ask to see IDs for persons that appear to be under 18 or 21.

 Turk’s Head Beer